 Where possible, all on time Appeals to be heard by

-Appeals lodged after these dates will be heard as soon as is practicable in accordance with the Guidance.
+Appeals lodged after these dates will be heard within the timescales set out in the School Admission Appeals Code (see below).

 Appellants will be sent notification of their appeal hearing along with a copy of the school’s case at least 14 days in advance of the hearing.